mpky/property_project/README.md

 - Train a GAN model for better semisupervised learning.
 - Visualize with Streamlit.
-- Add more features such as neighborhood ratings from Zillow.
+- Add more features, such as Zillow neighborhood ratings, that have proven useful in other similar exercises.